lucasteles/Backdash/docfx/docs/developer_guide.md

 You can optionally
 implement [`ClearState`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackHandler-1.html#Backdash_IRollbackHandler_1_ClearState__0__)
-to ensure the state is reset before save.
+to ensure the state is reset before saving.

 For example: